ABC Guide to Travel Health - Vaccines, Vaccinations

 Precautions and prevention7

-• Vaccination.
-All travellers should be up-to-date with their tetanus vaccinations which are routinely recommended in Australia .
-A traveller should receive a booster dose if more than 10 years have elapsed since the last dose.
+Vaccination.
+All travellers should be up-to-date with their tetanus vaccinations, which are part of the national schedule in Australia .
+A traveller should receive a booster dose if more than 10 years have elapsed since the last dose, especially if they are uncertain of their status.
+Routine 10-yearly booster doses in adults, who have previously received 5 doses of a tetanus-containing vaccine, have not been recommended in Australia since 20007.

 (Please read the Disclaimer before using the ABC Guide to Travel Health).